xts2002/demo-ci/README.md

 #### Step 1

-Change the function `add` in the file [SimpleCalculator.java](./src/main/java/br/ufmg/dcc/SimpleCalculator.java) to work incorrectly (i.e., we are introducing a defect on it).
+Change the function `addition` in the file [SimpleCalculator.java](./src/main/java/br/ufmg/dcc/SimpleCalculator.java) to work incorrectly (i.e., we are introducing a defect on it).
 For example, we can change line 6, and modify the return to `x + y + 1`, as detailed below.

 ```diff
 --- a/src/main/java/br/ufmg/dcc/SimpleCalculator.java